lorenzocattaneo/laravel-docker/README.md

 ## Customisation

 ### Choosing the server

 By default PHP-FPM is selected.
 You can change this setting by overriding the `SERVER_TYPE` environment variable.

 In `user-project-files` a sample `compose.yaml` is provided.
 Uncomment the `environment` section in the `app` service to update this setting.

 If any of the Octane supported servers are selected, the entrypoint script will attempt to install Octane automatically.

-> !!
-PHP 8.4 currently uses swoole 6.0.0RC1.
-The latest swoole stable release (5.x) is **NOT** compatible with PHP 8.4.

 ### Customising the supervisor configuration